-Gridiron is presented on by the Kansas Pro Chapter of the Society of Professional Journalists, and its purpose is to raise money for journalism scholarships for Kansas college students.
-Each year, Gridiron awards at least $7,000 worth of scholarship money.
+Gridiron is presented by the Kansas Pro Chapter of the Society of Professional Journalists, and its purpose is to raise money for journalism scholarships for Kansas college students.
+For 2019-20, SPJ will award at least $11,000 in scholarships.

 Scholarships include but are not limited to: